Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Approaches for Misinformation Detection in LRLs

 \section{Approaches for Misinformation Detection in LRLs}

 Two primary approaches exist for processing monolingual and multilingual LRL data.
 The majority of research focuses on developing corpora and methods that directly utilize LRL data to address the challenging tasks associated with these languages.
-However, to take advantage of the extensive resources available for dominant languages, a small subset of efforts have been directed towards converting the target language into well-resourced language for subsequent processing.
-Following, we categorize models based upon these two approaches, followed by detailed classifications of the applied methods, as shown in Figure~\ref{fig:diagram}.
-We provide examples for each category in the main text, summarized the full categorization, and include additional details in Table~\ref{appendix:table1} and~\ref{appendix:table2} in the Appendix.
+However, a subset of efforts have been directed towards converting the target language into a better-resourced language for subsequent processing.
+Following, we categorize models into these two approaches, as shown in Figure~\ref{fig:diagram}.
+We provide examples for each in the main text, summarize the full categorization, and include additional details in Tables~\ref{appendix:table1} and~\ref{appendix:table2} in the Appendix.